nuptechs/NuP-est/replit.md

 # Overview

 NuP-Study is an AI-powered adaptive study management platform that personalizes learning through deep user profiling and intelligent content delivery.
 It provides a comprehensive study hub with AI tools, flashcards, knowledge base management, and progress tracking.
 A key feature is **Professor IA**, an advanced conversational AI tutor offering ultra-low latency voice interactions (<500ms) to simulate a human teacher.
 The platform aims to deliver a polished, professional user experience with adaptive learning strategies, enhancing learning efficiency and engagement for personalized educational journeys in the e-learning market.

-The project is transitioning to a modern monorepo architecture using Turborepo and pnpm workspaces to support a scalable NuP Ecosystem of multiple, independently deployable, and modularly sellable AI-powered applications.
+The project uses a modern monorepo architecture with Turborepo and pnpm workspaces to support a scalable NuP Ecosystem of multiple, independently deployable, and modularly sellable AI-powered applications.
+All apps share a single PostgreSQL database with isolated schemas for logical separation.

 # User Preferences